dcaiafa/lox/docs/markdown/parser_reference.md

      | NUMBER
 ```

-See [Parser Conflicts](./parser_conflicts) for a general explanation about the subject.
+See [Parser Conflicts](./parser_conflicts) for a general explanation about the
+subject.

-Conflicts related to operator precedence can be resolved using precedence
+Conflicts related to operator precedence can be resolved using precedence and
-qualifiers:
+associatity qualifiers:

 ```lox